ajsmith607/memills/content/family-of-edward-hallock-mills/mills-edward-hallock-1819.md

 (The precise day of Mary (Hallock) Mills' death is given in only one of [the three known Mills genealogies]({{% relref "smithtown" %}}), and although it can also be found in a number of user created family trees on Ancestry.com, I have not found one that cites a source for it.
 I have not yet found documentation independently corroborating this day in my own research.)

+For an exploration of Edward's Mills ancestry, see the [Mills Pond section]({{% relref "smithtown" %}}), and for an exploration of his Hallock ancestry, see the [Hallock section]({{% relref "hallock" %}}).

-25 Apr 1831, Jonas married Mary Platt (Mills) Mills, whose parents were also members of Smithtown Presbyterian.
+25 Apr 1831, Edward's father Jonas married Mary Platt (Mills) Mills, whose parents were also members of Smithtown Presbyterian.

 {{% fig "genealogy/smithtown-presbyterian/46" "800" /%}}